Newsletter

 To avoid disrespecting local etiquette or facing a fine from the authorities, you should know about these places where it is rude or illegal to take photos while traveling.

 - There are a few important rules and regulations to follow when visiting the Taj Mahal.
-Drone photography is not permitted anywhere on site, and you are also not allowed to photograph the Taj Mahal’s interior.
+No drone photography anywhere on site.
+Do not take photos inside the Taj Mahal’s interior.

 - Taking pictures or videos of the Sistine Chapel in Vatican City is explicitly banned.